THE LETTING GO is a participatory art practice, which uses bloodline tattooing as part of a holistic, ritualised experience.

 • Universal safety tattooing precautions are followed, using sterile equipment, supplies and lotions.

-• Although Stellmach’s therapy background is undeniable; these sessions are not ersatz counselling or therapy
+• Although Stellmach’s therapy background is undeniable; these sessions are not ersatz counselling or therapy.

 • Participants (consenting adults) need to sign a standard tattooing waiver and follow simple Aftercare instructions.
-Given the process does not use ink, the aftercare and healing is much simpler.
+Given the process does not use ink, the aftercare and healing is simpler.

-• To date, over 110 people have experienced this process …
+• To date, over 120 people have experienced this process …

 The Letting Go: Selfie by Philip, Day 6, Trümmer, Berlin, 2014